libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • Fixed Bug where embedding size wasn't being set when creating collections.

-• Swiched usernames from collection name to metadata.
+• Switched usernames from collection name to metadata.

 **0.044d**